kugurerdem/rugu.dev/content/english/blog/vi-llm.md

 However, incorporating ChatGPT into my workflow wasn't as straightforward as I had hoped.
 I looked into several neovim plugins, like [ChatGPT.nvim](https://github.com/jackMort/ChatGPT.nvim), which allow interaction with ChatGPT through Neovim.
-However, majority of these plugins seemed like an overkill compared to what I expect from them.
+However, the majority of these plugins seemed like an overkill compared to what I expect from them.
 They also had many features designed to simplify the programming process, a job that Co-pilot already handles for me.
 Additionally, I would want llms to be accessible not